mahmoud/words/drafts/myths_of_enterprise_python.md

 advice stays the same: Tooling, conventions, and code review make big projects a reality.

 Luckily, Python starts with a good baseline on those fronts as well.
-We use PyFlakes
+We use PyFlakes and other tools to perform static analysis of Python code before it gets checked in, as well as adhering to PEP8, Python's language-wide base style guide.

+Finally, it should be noted that, in addition to the scheduling speedups mentioned in Myth #4 and #5, projects using Python generally require fewer developers, as well.
+Our most common success story starts with a Java or C++ project slated to take a team of 3-5 developers somewhere between 2-6 months, and ends with a single motivated developer completing the project in 2-6 weeks.

+A miracle for some, but a fact of modern development, and often a necessity of competitive business.

-8. Python is not secure
+## 8. Python is not secure

 Python's lightweight nature may not make it seem formidable, but the intuition here can be misleading.
 One central tenet of security is to